prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

       // it has been paid for.
 The wallet will always automatically append
       // the order_id as a query parameter.
       fulfillment_url: string;

-      // Merchant instance to use (leave empty to use instance "default") instance?: string;
     }

   .. _PostOrderResponse: